 The more time between these events, the clearer it is that your refinance was an independent business decision.

-A: If the IRS determines your refinance was primarily designed to extract equity immediately before the sale, the cash proceeds may be reclassified as "boot" (taxable cash received), creating a capital gains tax liability even if the 1031 exchange itself remains valid.
+A: If the IRS determines your refinance was primarily designed to extract equity immediately before the sale and avoid taxation, the cash proceeds may be reclassified as "boot" (taxable cash received), creating a capital gains tax liability even if the 1031 exchange itself remains valid.

 • Loan documents clearly stating business purpose